uptech/engineering/content/docs/standards/git-commit/index.md

 We have built on the Official Git Commit Message Format to make sure we include this extremely important information.
 The following outlines our format.

 ```
-Short summary of change (the what) - must be 50 characters or less in length
+Short summary of change (the what) - 50 characters or less in
+length

-One or more paragraphs explaining the INTENSION of the change with valuable
+One or more paragraphs explaining the INTENSION of the change with
-context.
+valuable context.
 (Hard wrapped at 72 characters)

-One or more paragraphs explaining the REASON for the change with valuable
+One or more paragraphs explaining the REASON for the change with
-context.
+valuable context.
 (Hard wrapped at 72 characters)

-One or more paragraphs explaining the APPROACH taken to attempt to achieve the
+One or more paragraphs explaining the APPROACH taken to attempt to achieve
-INTENSION or a portion of the INTENSION.
+the INTENSION or a portion of the INTENSION.
 (Hard wrapped at 72 characters)

-A reference to the associated ticket identifer so that people can
-quickly look it up and gain even more context.
+Associated Ticket Identifers

+Git Changelog header and entries if applicable
 ```

 ### Examples